 Whether you visit multiple islands or just head to one for a week, it is important to review the best time to go to the Caribbean, so that you can make the most of your vacation time and money.

 Best Time to Travel to the Caribbean

-The best time to visit the Caribbean is generally December through April, mostly because vacationers want an escape from the northern winters.
-It is also a bit less humid during these months and cooler in the northern Caribbean and is outside of hurricane season.
+The best time to visit the Caribbean is generally December through April.
+This is often when vacationers want an escape from the northern winters.
+These are months are a bit less humid and cooler in the northern Caribbean and is outside of hurricane season.

 Keep in mind that since these months are the high season in the Caribbean, there will be more crowds on the beaches, higher rates for hotels and resorts, and less availability on flights.
 If this is when you plan to go, you should make reservations several months in advance.